I Eat Chocolate Every day….And Other Confessions

 Speaking of clean, I don’t eat that way.

-I eat chocolate everyday.
-Pretty much everyday anyway.
+I eat chocolate every day.
+Pretty much every day anyway.
 In fact, I can’t recall the last time I didn’t eat chocolate on a given day.
-I often have a Hershey Kiss or two….or three…with my coffee sometime in the morning.
+I often have a Dove chocolate or two…or three…with my coffee sometime in the morning.

 I must confess, however, that I have allowed those couple pieces of chocolate in the morning to become a few more at noon and a little more in the evening, so I do need to reign it in a bit and utilize that self-discipline that I have through the Holy Spirit’s power in me.